microsoft/DynamicTelemetry/docs/docs/Demos.4.AddTelemetryDemo.md

 into the standard and previously deployed OpenTelemetry pipelines.
 You can then view this data from your standard database.

-# Deploy this Dynamic Telemetry probe to a small number of machines that we expect to be impacted.
+## Deploy this Dynamic Telemetry probe to a small number of machines that we expect to be impacted

 Deployment into your environment is flexible, as Dynamic Telemetry offers various configuration methods.
 Depending on your needs, you may